tblbuildings/external-api-examples/README.md

-Tblbuildings API Example
+API Example
 ====================

-The Tblbuildings API example is a sample app that uses tblbuildings api and serves as an example of how to perform authentication and simple requests.
+The API example is a sample app that uses TBL's API and serves as an example of how to perform authentication and simple requests.

 Installation
 ==================